Britain's Got Talent: Britain's Got Talent: The Ultimate Magician (2022)

 On 10 October 2022, ITV announced a new one-off special of the main Britain's Got Talent show.
-Similar to Britain’s Got Talent: The Champions, but only magicians taking part.
+Similar to Britain's Got Talent: The Champions, but only magicians taking part.
 The Ultimate Magician featured magicians from previous series of BGT and from across the Got Talent franchise, competing for the "Ultimate Magician" title and £50,000.
 The one-off special featured judges Amanda Holden, Alesha Dixon and David Walliams and guest Penn Jillette (who replaced Simon Cowell due to commitments in the US).
-Former magician Stephen Mulhern hosted the show due to Anthony McPartlin and Declan Donnelly testing postitive for Covid days before filming.
+Former magician and Britain's Got More Talent host Stephen Mulhern hosted the show due to Anthony McPartlin and Declan Donnelly testing positive for Covid days before filming.
 The show filmed at the ICC Birmingham on 11 October 2022, and was aired on 18 December 2022.
 Eric Chien won the show, with Magical Bones as runner-up and The Witch in third place.

+BGT Reacts (2024)

+Ahead of the 2024 series of Britain's Got Talent, ITV announced a spin-off companion show titled BGT Reacts.
+Released on ITVX, the series sees British content creators reacting to acts featured on the talent show.

 Awards and nominations

 Britain's Got Talent has been nominated for a number of National Television Awards in the category of 'Most Popular Talent Show' since 2007, but has lost out to its sister shows The X Factor and Strictly Come Dancing.
-Ant and Dec have won the award for 'Most Popular Entertainment Presenters' at the same awards for nineteen consecutive years, as of January 2020.
+Ant & Dec have won the award for 'Most Popular Entertainment Presenters' at the same awards for twenty-two consecutive years, as of September 2023.
 Britain's Got Talent has also been nominated for two British Academy Television Awards in 2008, but failed to win any awards.
 In 2007 and 2008, the show was nominated at the TV Quick and Choice Awards in the 'Best Talent Show' category, losing out to The X Factor and Strictly Come Dancing respectively.

 In 2008, it was a recipient of a Royal Television Society Programme Award for its technical achievements.
 It has also won four Nickelodeon UK Kids' Choice Awards from five nominations.
 In 2009, it won its first ever Digital Spy Reality Award for George Sampson for 'Favourite Reality Contestant'.
 The show was further nominated in the 'Reality Show' category, but lost out to The X Factor in the 'Reality TV Presenter' category for Ant & Dec and two nominations in the 'Reality TV Judge' category for Cowell and Morgan.